Dripdrop12/ipardalis/content/blog/kako/index.md

 title = "Kako"
 date = "2017-11-21"
-tags = ["kako", "sparkles", "leos-daughter", "leo", "nugget", "sunny", "lilly", "daisy", "patch"] categories = ["retired breeders"] banner = "img/ambilobe/kako/kako"
+tags = ["kako", "sparkles", "leos-daughter", "leo", "nugget", "sunny", "lilly", "daisy", "patch"] categories = ["retired ambilobe"] banner = "img/ambilobe/kako/kako"
 +++

 {{< load-photoswipe >}}

 Kako was one of the two females we paired with our second generation breeder - [Jude]({{< ref "blog/jude/index.md" >}}).
 We purchased her from RB Barto, but she was produced by Bobby Ruddock.
+Her line is one of our favorite yellow body blue bar (YBBB) Ambilobe lines in the USA.
+Vibrant yellows and clean blue bars.

 {{< gallery dir="/img/ambilobe/kako" />}}